-PROBLEM B, Main burner won't fire but, pilot is burning.
+PROBLEM B, The main burner won't fire but, pilot is burning.

 Possibly be a sensor gone bad and needs replacing, water heaters 2000 and newer now come with heat and or CO sensor.

-PROBLEM A, Water is cold and won't get hot.
+PROBLEM A, The water is cold and won't get hot.